How to Train Your Dragon (novel series): How to Speak Dragonese (2005)

 Hiccup and Fishlegs get lost while out at sea.
-Toothless is caught by Romans, while Hiccup hides and tries to figure out a way to free him and escape.
-Hiccup causes a distraction and escapes with Fishlegs, but not before losing half of his How to Speak Dragonese notebook.
+Fishlegs is caught by Romans, while Hiccup hides and tries to figure out a way to free him and escape.
+Hiccup causes a distraction and escapes with Fishlegs, but not before a Roman prefect grabs and tears away half of his How to Speak Dragonese notebook.
 In the morning, Hiccup realizes he took home a Nanodragon from the Roman Ship.
 The Nanodragon is, in fact, the king of the Nanodragons and self-proclaimed 'living god', Ziggerastica.
 For saving his life, Ziggerastica tells Hiccup he can call his name and he will come.

 During another lesson, Hiccup and Fishlegs are again kidnapped and taken to Fort Sinister, a base of operations for the Roman Empire.
-Once there, Hiccup recognizes his old enemy Alvin the Treacherous.
+Once there, Hiccup recognizes the Roman prefect as his old enemy Alvin the Treacherous.
 Fishlegs and Hiccup are imprisoned along with the young female Bog-Burglar heir, Camicazi.
 Toothless is eventually allowed to stay with Hiccup.
 After several failed attempts at escape, Hiccup calls for Ziggerastica and comes up with a plan of escape on Saturn's Day.

 When the festival day arrives, the gang are put on a ship and sail into the gladiatorial arena, where they are to fight deadly Sharkworms, rather than a traditional fight on land.
-However, due to Hiccup's planning with the nanodragon king, Hiccup appears to fly into the air like a God and 'blow' the cage roof off.
-The stunned Fat Consul gives him his Roman Shield, while Alvin the Treacherous gives Hiccup back his How to Speak Dragonese book.
+However, Hiccup, being carried by thousands of nanodragons, appears to fly into the air like a God and 'blow' the roof off the arena.
+The stunned Roman Consul gives him his Roman Shield, while Alvin the Treacherous gives Hiccup back his How to Speak Dragonese book.
 The arena erupts in chaos and the children escape in a Roman Observation Balloon.
 Alvin manages to get his hand-hook lodged into the balloon basket, but the children are able to twist him off, and he falls into Sharkworm-infested waters.

 They fly home in the balloon, then crash land onto the ships of Stoick and Big-Boobied Bertha.
 The two tribes make amends and return to their homes.
 Unbeknownst to Hiccup, Alvin had planted a Venomous Vorpent within the pages of his book, and it stings someone.